vycke/crinkles.dev/src/content/journey-from-gatsby-to-sveltekit-deployment.md

 By playing around with the 'Asset optimization' settings on Netlify, I was able to turn off this normalization.
 After redeploying and re-evaluating, the web.dev scores increased significantly.
 Now individual post pages score much better compared to their Gatsby counterpart.
 Especially on the 'time to interactivity' metric.

-> Turning off all asset optimizations on Netlify, especially normalized URLs, increased performance on my website.
-But, it can have unwanted side-effect for others.
+> Turning off all asset optimizations on Netlify increased performance on my website.
+But, it can have unwanted side-effect due to the lack of URL normalization.
 Use with caution.

 ## Conclusion

 When moving from the stable Gatsby to the unstable SvelteKit public beta, I took a risk.
-Not only did I have to learn a new framework, I also had to build logic to replace community plugins.
+Not only did I have to learn a new framework, I had to build logic to replace community plugins.
 I was at risk of encountering bugs that few encountered before me.
 With the knowledge that I could not rely on Google or Stack Overflow, I jumped into the deep.
 But in the end, it all paid off.
-I build a new website that is not only faster but also more enjoyable for me to work on.
+I build a new website that is not only faster but more enjoyable for me to work on.
 The experience that Svelte and SvelteKit bring is promising, and now I cannot shut up about it.

+> If you are curious about the result, check the code on the open [GitHub repository](https://github.com/kevtiq/crinkle.dev).